MykalMachon/mykal.codes/src/posts/tracking-popular-posts.md

 ## Setting up Umami Analytics

-Thanks to the operating system on the MoonTurtle server, Unraid, Setting up Umami was relatively simple.
+Thanks to the operating system on the MoonTurtle server, Unraid, setting up Umami was relatively simple.
 All I needed to do was set up the docker image for Umami, create a database on my MySQL DB and finally update some config in my NGINX proxy manager application...

 ### Creating the Umami database